sourcectl/webpage/src/pages/changelog/entry/2021-05-03-repository-checks-issue-pr-templates.md

 ---
 layout: ../../../layouts/NewsSingleViewLayout.astro
-title: "Repository Checks: New checks for \"Issue- and Pull Request templates\""
+title: 'Repository Checks: New checks for "Issue- and Pull Request templates"'
 pubDate: '2021-05-03'
-cover: "/images/changelog/2021-05-03-repository-checks-issue-pr-templates/issue-pull-request-template.png"
+cover: '/images/changelog/2021-05-03-repository-checks-issue-pr-templates/issue-pull-request-template.png'
-images: ["/images/changelog/2021-05-03-repository-checks-issue-pr-templates/issue-pull-request-template.png"]
+images: ['/images/changelog/2021-05-03-repository-checks-issue-pr-templates/issue-pull-request-template.png']
-description: "Today, we are introducing checks for Issue- and Pull Request-Templates."
+description: 'Today, we are introducing checks for Issue- and Pull Request-Templates.'
 ---

 You find a new project, download and play around with it.